thoughtspot/thoughtspot.github.io/_spotiq/comparative-analysis.md

     Click _View Results_ to open the pinboard.
     ![]({{ site.baseurl }}/images/comparative-analysis-5.png "Opening the Analysis Results")

-3. In the report, SpotIQ generates a pinboard with insights that compare the two selected points, grouped by the columns you chose for analysis.
+3. In the report, SpotIQ generates a Pinboard with insights that compare the two selected points, grouped by the columns you chose for analysis.

     ![]({{ site.baseurl }}/images/comparative-analysis-6.png "Analysis Results")

-4. You can now examine each visualization in the analysis for details of comparison, give feedback on its usefulness, and so on.
+4. You can now examine each visualization of the analysis for details of comparison, give feedback on its usefulness, and so on.
   ![]({{ site.baseurl }}/images/comparative-analysis-7.png "Possible actions on SpotIQ visualizations")